locka99/opcua/docs/client.md

 From a coding perspective a typical use would be this:

 1. Create a `Client`.
 The easiest way is with a `ClientBuilder`.
+2. Create a `Session` and `SessionEventLoop` from a server endpoint.
+3. Begin polling the event loop, either in a tokio `Task` or in a `select!` block.
-2. Call the client to connect to a server endpoint and create a `Session`
+4. Wait for the event loop to connect to the server.
-3. Call functions on the session which make requests to the server, e.g. read a value, or monitor items
+5. Call functions on the session which make requests to the server, e.g. read a value, or monitor items
-4. Run in a loop doing 3 repeatedly or exit
+6. Run in a loop doing 5 repeatedly or exit

 Most of the housekeeping and detail is handled by the API.
 You just need to point the client at the server, and set things up before calling stuff on the session.